somayehch/Somayeh-Choboderazi-CleanMessyRoom-Final/docs/README.md

 # Project Documentation – Clean vs Messy Room Classifier

-This folder contains additional documentation and summaries related to the Clean vs Messy Room Classification Final Project for ITAI-1378 (Computer Vision).
+This folder contains optional documentation related to the Clean vs Messy Room Classification Final Project for ITAI-1378 (Computer Vision).

-These documents provide project insights, development notes, and extended explanations beyond the main README.
+These documents can help explain the project more deeply and support the main README by providing extra clarity, planning, and development notes.

 ---

 ## 📘 Project Summary

-This project focuses on building a deep learning model that can classify images of rooms as **Clean** or **Messy**.
+This project focuses on building a deep learning model that classifies room images as Clean or Messy.
-Using a custom dataset and transfer learning with **ResNet50**, the model was trained to recognize patterns associated with clutter, tidiness, and overall room organization.
+The model was trained using a custom dataset and fine-tuned with a ResNet50 architecture.

-The project demonstrates:
+The work demonstrates:

-- Dataset creation and preprocessing
+- Custom dataset creation and preparation
-- Deep learning model training (PyTorch)
+- Deep learning model training
-- Evaluation and visualization of results
+- Model evaluation and visualization
-- A simple user interface for testing real images
+- A simple user interface for testing images
-- Proper folder structure for an AI portfolio project
+- Proper folder structure for an AI project

 ---

 ## 🧠 Key Contributions

-- **Custom Dataset Creation:** Gathered real home images using Bing Image Downloader.
+- **Dataset Creation:** Collected real home images using Bing Image Downloader.
 - **Model Training:** Fine-tuned ResNet50 for binary classification.
-- **Performance:** Achieved strong validation accuracy with a small but well-curated dataset.
+- **Performance:** Achieved strong results with a curated dataset.
-- **Evaluation:** Saved sample results and predictions in the `results/` folder.
+- **Evaluation:** Sample predictions and evaluation images stored in the `results/` folder.
-- **Demo Notebook:** Built an interactive interface for users to upload an image and receive a prediction.
+- **Demo Notebook:** Built an interactive user interface to test new images.

 ---

-## 📄 Included Documents (Optional)
+## 📄 Optional Documents You May Add Here

-If you have summaries, reports, or notes, you can place them here:
+This folder may include (if available):

 - Project summary PDF
 - Evaluation notes
 - Additional screenshots
 - Class documentation
-- Planning & workflow notes
+- Planning or workflow notes

-Just upload them directly into the `/docs` folder.
+Adding documents here is optional but can make the project more complete and professional.

 ---

 ## 📝 Notes

-The documents in this folder are optional but help strengthen your portfolio by demonstrating clear communication, project planning, and understanding of the AI workflow.
+This folder is included as part of a clean and organized AI portfolio structure.
+If no extra documents are currently available, a placeholder file is included to keep the folder visible.